 These primarily nocturnal creatures are usually not seen by homeowners, but their damage certainly is.
 Raccoons are a danger to both your landscape and the inside of your home.
+Raccoons will often travel high and low in search of food, including your yard and trash cans.
 Though their deceptively charming appearance might suggest they’re harmless, raccoons can be responsible for costly damage to your attic.
 Read more to learn about raccoons and why it’s important to keep them off your property.
 Give us a call at (817) 431-3007 for help with raccoon removal near you!

 How & Why to Get Rid of Raccoons

 Raccoons are wild animals and some people may find it hard to disturb them in their natural habitat.
 However, when raccoons approach or enter your home or are too close for comfort, please do not approach them.
 Healthy raccoons are not friendly, so if a raccoon seems interactive, it is likely rabid.
 Rabid raccoons are incredibly dangerous to engage with, so we highly recommend calling a professionally trained raccoon removal specialist.
 Wildlife X Team® can safely remove and relocate raccoons and repair raccoon damage.

 - The raccoon is a medium-sized mammal that was originally only found in North America.
 Due to the deliberate introduction of the raccoon into other countries, the common raccoon can also be found now in Europe and Japan.

 - The average raccoon is around 70 cm from the raccoon's nose to the tip of the raccoon's tail.
 A fully-grown raccoon can weigh up to 10kg and can live for up to 20 years in captivity.
 Raccoons in the wild, however, tend to have a much lower life expectancy.